yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/create-deployments/async-replication-platform.md

 showAsideToc: true
 ---

-Yugabyte Platform allows you to use its UI or API to manage asynchronous replication between independent YugabyteDB clusters.
+YugabyteDB Anywhere allows you to use its UI or API to manage asynchronous replication between independent YugabyteDB clusters.
 You can perform deployment via unidirectional (master-follower) or [bidirectional](#setting-up-bidirectional-replication) (multi-master) asynchronous replication between two data centers.

 Within the concept of replication, universes are divided into the following categories: